 Decisions are generally made on the basis of which country is safer and which offers better work opportunities.
-Also included are the education and healthcare systems but the biggest deciding factor is the immigration system of the country.
+Also included are the education and healthcare systems - but the biggest deciding factor is the immigration system of the country.
 This is because it will have a direct impact on how many immigrants are welcomed annually and how easy it is to earn permanent residency.
+While immigration processes may vary in difficulty, this will ultimately also depend on whether you meet all the requirements or not.

-In this article, we discuss Australia vs Canadian Immigration Systems.
+In this article, we discuss Australian vs Canadian Immigration Systems.

 The best way to understand the main differences when it comes to immigration between the two countries is to compare the more popular immigration programs they have to offer.